Your summer guide to sunscreen, from SPF to not-so-magic pills

 Which ingredients harm coral reefs?

 In the last few years there’s been an increasing awareness of how much our sunscreen can potentially harm coral reefs.
-A common chemical called oxybenzone—along with a few others, including octinoxate—quickly bleach the coral and damage its DNA, according to recent research, and it only takes a single drop in 4.3 million gallons of water to do the damage.
-That’s why Hawaii is moving to ban oxybenzone entirely—they’re trying to retain the reef they have left.
+A common chemical called oxybenzone—along with a few others, including octinoxate—quickly bleach the coral and damage its DNA, according to research, and it only takes a single drop in 4.3 million gallons of water to do the damage.
+That’s why Hawaii has banned oxybenzone entirely—they’re trying to retain the reef they have left.

 Unfortunately, it’s hard to avoid oxybenzone.
 The reason it’s so ubiquitous is that it’s highly effective at absorbing the sun’s rays, and there aren’t a lot of good alternatives at the moment.
 Mineral sunscreen, which works by reflecting the incoming radiation, is generally less effective.
-When Consumer Reports tested a variety of sunscreens (most recently updated in May 2018), none of the mineral-based options deflected enough UV radiation to meet their requirements for recommendation.
+When Consumer Reports tested a variety of sunscreens, none of the mineral-based options deflected enough UV radiation to meet their requirements for recommendation.

 To find a non-mineral option that won’t kill coral reefs, check out this list of sunscreens that EWG recommends.
-EWG can be more than a little chemophobic in their evaluations, however, so while you can be pretty sure their top-rated products are free of any potential toxins, the absence of a sunscreen on such a list does not necessarily mean it’s actually dangerous.
+EWG can be more than a little sensitive to chemical in their evaluations, though, so while you can be pretty sure their top-rated products are free of any potential toxins, the absence of a sunscreen on such a list does not necessarily mean it’s actually dangerous.

-You can also read the ingredients list on the back of any given bottle, but be aware that the reef-harmer in question sometimes goes under the name “benzophenone-3.”
-If you’re feeling overwhelmed by the sheer number of products, look at the baby options first—they tend to be gentler and less ingredient-dense, so they’re often oxybenzone-free.
+You can also read the ingredients list on the back of any given bottle—tbut be aware that the reef-harmer in question sometimes goes under the name “benzophenone-3.”
+If you’re feeling overwhelmed by the sheer number of products, look at the baby options first: They tend to be gentler and less ingredient-dense, so they’re often oxybenzone-free.

 Are spray-on sunscreens better or worse?